IBMProjectEventStore/db2eventstore-IoT-Analytics/container/maintenance/README.md

 Java 1.8 is automatically updated to the latest version upon building the docker container.
 This is done via https://github.com/IBMProjectEventStore/db2eventstore-IoT-Analytics/blob/master/container/setup/setup-java.sh#L12 and https://github.com/IBMProjectEventStore/db2eventstore-IoT-Analytics/blob/master/container/setup/setup-java.sh#L13

 ## Outstanding items
 There is another Simple Build Tool (SBT) used in this container.
 I only updated the one mentioned above.
 There is a much older version that is in use here that I do not know how to update.
 It was updated in htap-ng repo.
 If I can find that pull request I will add it here.
+This may be pull request https://github.ibm.com/htap-ng/db2-sirius/pull/196